masoudfaizi/website-crawler/backend/README.md

 # Website Analyzer Backend

-This document provides a detailed explanation of how the Website Analyzer backend processes, analyzes, and stores website data.
+A breakdown of how I built the Go backend for the Website Analyzer tool - focusing on the crawler implementation, database design, and API architecture.

 ## Table of Contents